 The second step is to pass the CISSP exam.
 If you fail the first time, you can retake it, though you have to pay each time.
 If you pass, you must obtain a written endorsement within nine months from someone who can attest to your professional experience and who is an active (ISC)2 credential holder in good standing.

 The certification is valid for three years.
 Each year, you must earn and post at least 40 continuing professional education credits through educational activities, such as attending live events, online seminars and other learning opportunities.
 There is also an annual maintenance fee.

 Why get a CISSP?

 Most current and would-be CISSPs say the primary reason they want a CISSP is to increase their marketability.
-Other motivations include filling in knowledge gaps, earning peer recognition, expanding one's professional network and contributing to the development and maturation of the profession.
+Other motivations include filling in knowledge gaps, earning peer recognition, expanding one's professional network and contributing to the development and maturation of the cybersecurity profession.